Major Broadband Funding Initiatives

 The Connect America Fund provides funding to ETCs to help cover the costs of deploying broadband service in areas that are deemed high-cost, rural or insular, where market conditions do not favor deployment with government intervention.
 CAF was initially proposed in 2010 as part of the FCC’s National Broadband Plan.

 Also known as E-Rate, this program offers discounts on telecommunication and broadband services to schools and libraries.
-E-Rate was first launched in 1996, and has helped the U.S. achieve a nearly-universal rate of broadband access in schools.
+E-Rate was first launched in 1996 and has helped the U.S. achieve a near-universal rate of broadband access in schools.

 The FCC updated the E-Rate program in 2014 to include Wi-Fi networks.
 Eligible schools must not have endowments larger than $50 million, and eligible libraries must be nonprofit and have budgets that are completely separate from a school.

-Discounts range from 20%-90%, and are available to eligible entities based on the level of poverty within the community it serves, with different rates for urban and rural areas.
-E-rate program funding is based on demand, offering up to an annual Commission-established cap of $4.1 billion in 2019
+Discounts range from 20 percent to90 percent, and are available to eligible entities based on the level of poverty within the community it serves, with different rates for urban and rural areas.
+E-rate program funding is based on demand, offering up to an annual Commission-established cap of $4.1 billion in 2019.

-The FCC recently announced the creation of a third broadband initiative within the Universal Service Fund: the Rural Digital Opportunity Fund.
-The FCC hopes the fund will connect up to four million rural homes and businesses to gigabit-speed broadband services.
-It will re-purpose funds to allocated $20.4 billion in subsidies over a 10-year period to telecommunications companies through an auction process.
+The FCC recently announced the creation of a third broadband initiative within the Universal Service Fund: the Rural Digital Opportunity Fund (see our write-up here).
+The FCC hopes the fund will connect up to 4 million rural homes and businesses to gigabit-speed broadband services.
+It will repurpose funds to allocated $20.4 billion in subsidies over a 10-year period to telecommunications companies through an auction process.

 The National Telecommunications and Information Administration (NTIA), an agency of the U.S. Department of Commerce, manages two broadband grant programs, both of which were funded by the American Recovery and Reinvestment Act: the Broadband Technology Opportunities Program (BTOP) and the State Broadband Initiative (SBI).
-The NTIA oversees $4.3 billion worth of broadband infrastructure projects across the country, in support of enhancing access to broadband among residents and promoting statewide broadband planning and data collection.
-However, the NTIA no longer has funding available and is not accepting applications for these programs
+The NTIA oversees $4.3 billion worth of broadband infrastructure projects across the country.
+These projects support enhancing access to broadband among residents and promoting statewide broadband planning and data collection.
+However, the NTIA no longer has funding available and is not accepting applications for these programs.

 Other Federal Agency Programs

-The U.S. Department of Commerce’s Economic Development Administration Facilities and Public Works program provides funding for the construction of critical infrastructure in high-cost areas.
-The funds typically go towards water and sewer infrastructure, though some communications projects have received funding through the program
+The U.S. Department of Commerce’s Economic Development Administration’s Facilities and Public Works program provides funding for the construction of critical infrastructure in high-cost areas.
+The funds typically go towards water and sewer infrastructure, though some communications projects have received funding through the program.

 The U.S. Department of Housing and Urban Development’s Community Development Block Grant Programs offer funding that can be used to promote access to broadband, including through acquiring, installing or improving broadband networks.
 States and cities that allocate CDBG funding decide whether to fund broadband access projects.